log0div0/testo/docs/reference/Language lexical elements.md

 Some identifiers are reserved as key words.
 It is not allowed to use them when naming entities.

-- `abort` - Action "abort the test".
-- `print` - Action "print a message".
-- `type` - Action "type a text on the virtual keyboard".
-- `wait` - Action "wait an event to happen on the virtual machine screen".
-- `sleep` - Action "sleep for some time".
-- `mouse` - Mouse-related action.
-- `move` - Action "move the virtual mouse cursor".
-- `click` - Action "press the left mouse button".
-- `lclick` - The same as `click`.
-- `rclick` - Action "press the right mouse button".
-- `dclick` - Action "double-click the left mouse button".
-- `hold` - Action "press down and hold a button".
-- `release` - Action "release a button".
-- `lbtn` - Left mouse button specifier for `mouse hold` actions.
-- `rbtn` - Right mouse button specifier for `mouse hold` actions.
-- `check` - Check for an event on the virtual machine screen.
-- `press` - Action "press a keyboard button".
-- `plug` - Action "plug a device".
-- `unplug` - Action "unplug a device".
-- `start` - Action "power on a virtaul machine".
-- `stop` - Action "power off a virtual machine".
-- `shutdown` - Action "send the SIGTERM signal to the virtual machine OS".
-- `exec` - Action "execute a script on the virtual machine".
-- `copyto` - Action "copy files from the Host to a virtual machine or a flash drive".
-- `copyfrom` - Action "copy files from a virtual machine or a flash drive to the Host".
-- `timeout` - Timeout specifier for some actions.
-- `interval` - Time between iterations for some actions.
 - `test` - Beginning of a test declaration.
 - `machine` - Beginning of a virtual machine declaration.
 - `flash` - Beginning of a virtual flash drive declaration.
 - `network` - Beginning of a virtual network declaration.
 - `param` - Beginning of a param declaration.
 - `macro` - Beginning of a macro declaration.
-- `dvd` - DVD-drive specifier for the actions `plug` and `unplug`.
 - `if` - Beginning of an `if` statement.
 - `else` - Beginning of an optional `else` clause for `if` and `for` statements.
 - `for` - Beginning of a `for` statement.